rust-lang/blog.rust-lang.org/posts/inside-rust/0000-00-00-const-eval-roadmap-and-skill-tree.md

 team: the const eval working group <https://github.com/rust-lang/const-eval/>
 ---

 Y'all probably noticed that const eval finally got loops, mutable local variables and branches.
-With those features stabilized, we were able to make a lot of basic arithmetic functions `const fn` on the stable compiler.
+With those features stabilized, we were able to make a lot of checked and saturating arithmetic functions `const fn` on the stable compiler.
 These features have been asked for a lot, and while it may not appear so, these were the low hanging fruit.

 So you may now be thinking "If the low hanging fruit took you 5 years" *(yes oli-obk has been working on const eval for that long, and in the end ecstaticmorse implemented const control flow)*, "will we see any of the more fancy features in this new decade?".